How to Build Brand Awareness from Strategy to Practice

 Here are 4 ways that brand awareness boosts sales:

-- It gives a competitive advantage – High awareness among consumers means that brands have a head start compared to the competition.
+- Brand awareness gives a competitive advantage: High awareness among consumers means that brands have a head start compared to the competition.
 They have to work less hard to get the same kind of name recognition in the market.
 And that’s a great springboard to more sales.

-- It builds trust and authenticity – A brand that is well known, easily identifiable, and has a strong voice in the market naturally radiates a sense of authority and leadership.
+- Brand awareness builds trust and authenticity: A brand that is well-known, easily identifiable, and has a strong voice in the market naturally radiates a sense of authority and leadership.
 This drives brand authenticity, consumer trust, and loyalty.
 And these are also the things that turn a brand into a sales leader.

-- It promotes shared values – 77% of consumers say they buy from brands that share their social values.
+- Brand awareness attracts audiences with shared values: 77% of consumers say they buy from brands that share their social values.
 Whether it be sustainability, diversity, or something else, creating an association between the brand and the shared value is a powerful key to drawing attention and appreciation among customers.
 Not only does this build awareness of the brand and its values, but it also directly drives customers who share those values to open their wallets.

-- It boosts customer loyalty and retention – It is cheaper to retain customers than to acquire new ones.
-Brand awareness is a customer retention tool, as it keeps the brand at top of the customer’s mind.
+- Brand awareness boosts customer loyalty and retention: While brand awareness is considered a top-of-funnel goal, it is actually a customer retention tool as well.
+Why?
+Because it helps to keep the brand at the top of the customer’s mind, so they are more likely to return.
 Of course, just being aware of a brand is not enough to keep customers happy.
 You also have to deliver great products, services, and experiences.
 However, when these all come together with high brand awareness, it becomes much easier to hold on to customers and prevent churn.

 How long does it take to build brand awareness?